Nick Nero: The Raposo murder

 Nero could not remember his email address and passport to the Pretty Good Privacy network, so he wrote his email address "Cervezafrya@encryptroid.com" and his password "sharp0" on a yellow sticky note, which was found by the police right next to his cell phone on the kitchen countertop in Fletcher's Niagara-on-the-Lake condo following his arrest on 23 May 2012.
 Nero also wrote down his password and email address which was found on another sticky pad note placed next to his laptop computer.
 The columnist Christie Blatchford noted: "Among the things they [the police] saw and photographed was a sticky note with Nero's email and password, which later let them bypass the data encryption program called PGP.
 The initials stand for Pretty Good Privacy; alas, when the user thoughtfully provides his secret password on a sticky, it's easily defeated."
 The Sinaloa Cartel had long had doubts about the competence of the Wolfpack, especially Nero, and decided after his arrest to move into Canada themselves.

-On 18 June 2012, Wiwchar shot Raposo at the Sicilian Sidewalk Café on Toronto's College Street.
-Wiwchar walked into the Sicilian Sidewalk Café dressed as a construction worker while wearing a dust mask and a wig.
-As the ardent football fan Raposo intensely followed the Ireland vs. Italy Euro Cup football match being aired live on the café's television, Wiwchar walked up to him and shot him four times in the head and once in the neck from behind.
+On 18 June 2012, Wiwchar entered the Sicilian Sidewalk Café in Little Italy dressed as a construction worker while wearing a dust mask and a wig.
+As Raposo watched the Ireland vs. Italy Euro Cup soccer match being aired on the café's television, Wiwchar shot him four times in the head and once in the neck from behind.
 On the same day, Alkhalil texted Wiwchar: "Time we put u [you] in sniper school I think. this seems too easy for u".
 On 20 February 2013, Nero was charged with first-degree murder in connection with Raposo's slaying.